 The education portion of the taxes is subject to The Education Property Tax Act which specifies that any exemption of education taxes that is \$25,000 or greater in any given year, must be approved by the Government of Saskatchewan.
-Due to the 2021 revaluation, estimated education levies are unavailable at this time.
+Total Levy includes education levies estimated using 2022 rates.